 Register for the NOGS Sponsored Geoscience Opening Seminar

-By clicking on the DWTS Associated Events tab
+By clicking on the DWTS Associated Events tab.

-For information: Click Here
+For his abstract, Click Here

 University of Texas-Austin Applies for Federal Permits for Deep Stratigraphic Tests in the Gulf of Mexico for Methane Hydrate Research Program

 University of Texas (UT Austin), 2/15/2017

 The University of Texas (UT Austin), as operator of a methane hydrate research program, is applying for federal permits to drill two deep stratigraphic test wells in the offshore U.S. Gulf of Mexico.
 UT Austin hereby invites all other interested parties to participate in this operation.

 Two (2) proposed tests will be drilled in one (1) OCS location in the Gulf of Mexico for the sole purpose of obtaining scientific data and information.
 The purpose of drilling these holes is to acquire pressurized sediment cores and wireline log data.
 The planned commencement date of drilling operations is April 15, 2017.
 The drilling program is estimated to last 22 days and cost approximately $11 million.
 The planned target depths for these wells are 1464-1724’ BML, depending on the locations.
 No casing will be set.
 The drilling will be done riserless.